 - The trustee isn’t taking necessary action with the trust, isn’t sending out reports to beneficiaries, or is missing deadlines or not showing up at court.

-- The trustee let real property fall into disrepair or sold it for far below market value.
+- The trustee let the real property fall into disrepair or sold it for far below market value.

 - The trustee refused to seek the counsel of a financial advisor and made unwise investment decisions that lost significant capital.